-Heirloom Tomato Caprese Salad with Kalamata Olive Vinaigrette ~ this juicy, fruity, tomato salad with creamy slices of fresh mozzarella, peppery basil leaves, and the velvety tang of Kalamata is what summer is ALL about.
+Heirloom Tomato Caprese Salad with Kalamata Olive Vinaigrette is a juicy tomato salad with creamy slices of fresh mozzarella, peppery basil leaves, and the velvety tang of Kalamata olives ~ it’s what summer is ALL about.

-The summer isn’t allowed to pass around here without a whole lot of these chunky tomato salads for dinner.
+At our house summer isn’t allow to slip by without a whole lot of chunky tomato salads for dinner.
 At least once a week.
 This is the kind of meal that becomes the picture of August in your mind’s eye (it’ll haunt you and sustain you through the long winter months.)
 The colors change depending on what’s at the market, and I’ll definitely change up the dressing, if there is any.
 Sometimes the tomatoes are so honey sweet there’s no need.
 But however I serve them, it’ll be pronto, these aren’t the kind of things you keep sitting around on your counter.

-I decided that a rich Kalamata olive vinaigrette would complement the sweetness of this heirloom tomato caprese salad.
+I figured a rich Kalamata olive vinaigrette would complement the sweetness of this tomato salad, and I was right.
 I can’t resist those silky purple/black olives, they have such an intense flavor.
 I whiz them up with fresh garlic, olive oil and California balsamic vinegar ~ can you imagine the flavor?
 You’ll just have to try it yourself.

 You can grow heirloom tomatoes yourself, but, spoiler alert, it’s not easy.
 Here’s a guide to some of the best heirlooms to grow yourself.
 Unless you have a pretty skilled green thumb, better to find them at your local farmers market or grocery store that has the best product department.